Some women do not have or have trouble having an orgasm.

 Physical disorders can also contribute to orgasmic disorder.
 They include nervous system damage (as results from diabetes Types of Diabetes Complications People with diabetes mellitus have many serious long-term complications that affect many areas of the body, particularly the blood vessels, nerves, eyes, and kidneys.
 (See also Diabetes Mellitus... read more , spinal cord injuries Injuries of the Spinal Cord and Vertebrae A spinal cord injury is damage to the bundle of cells and nerves that carry incoming and outgoing messages between the brain and the rest of the body.
 Most spinal cord injuries result from motor... read more , lichen sclerosus Lichen Sclerosus Lichen sclerosus is a disorder that tends to cause itching and can cause scarring in the area around the anus and genitals.
 The cause of lichen sclerosis is unknown, but it may involve the immune... read more , or multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more ), and abnormalities in genital organs.

-Certain medications, particularly selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs, a type of antidepressant), may specifically inhibit orgasm.
+Certain medications, particularly selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs, a type of antidepressant), may specifically inhibit orgasm.

 Symptoms of Orgasmic Disorder in Women